murray-phn/help.phnexchange/src/phns/support.md

 Please see the following sections available through the left hand navigation pane on this site:

-- Resources / Training Resources
+- Resources / Training resources
 - Engagement with practices
 - User guides

-Please ask if you are unsure either through your line manager, your regional coordinator, Population Health  team or your more experienced peers.
+Please ask if you are unsure through your line manager, your regional coordinator, Population Health  team or your more experienced peers.